Starbucks: Non-dairy milk offerings

 In 1997, Starbucks first offered non-dairy milk at its U.S. stores with the introduction of soy milk.

 In 2007, Starbucks stopped using milk originating from rBGH-treated cows.
-In June 2009, the company began to sell salads and baked goods without high fructose corn syrup or artificial ingredients.
-This move was expected to attract health- and cost-conscious consumers and prices.
+The company also adopted a new dairy standard for all espresso-based drinks, switching from whole to 2% reduced fat milk.

 In 2015, Starbucks began serving coconut milk.
 In 2016, it began serving almond milk.
 In January 2020, oat milk became available nationally.
-The company also offers non-dairy creamers at retail in partnership with Nestle SA.
+The company also offers non-dairy creamers at retail in partnership with Nestlé SA.

 CEO Kevin Johnson said in a 2020 interview that, milk substitutes will be a big part of reducing carbon emissions.
 That effort has prompted vegans, environmentalists, people with lactose intolerance and others to urge the company to eliminate the upcharge for drinks made with dairy-free milk.
 PETA encouraged sit-ins at Starbucks locations and purchased Starbucks stock to draw attention to what they believe is an unfair charge.
 A Starbucks Canada spokesperson told ET Canada that customizations such as added flavours, non-dairy beverages or an additional shot of espresso, will incur an additional charge.

-In December 2020, Starbucks announced it will offer Oatly oat milk in all US stores starting in Spring 2021.
+In December 2020, Starbucks announced it will offer Oatly oat milk in all US stores starting in spring 2021.

+With the launch of their holiday menu in November 2024, Starbucks ended the upcharge for non-dairy milk additions to drinks.